Samuel Loomis: Original series (1978–1995)

 In Halloween: The Curse of Michael Myers (1995), Loomis has retired and lives as a hermit in a small home on the outskirts of Haddonfield.
 He is visited by his old colleague Dr. Terence Wynn, chief administrator at Smith's Grove Sanitarium who tries to persuade Loomis to return to Smith's Grove, but the latter declines.
 At the same time they hear the voice of Jamie Lloyd on the radio begging Loomis to help her.
 The following morning Jamie's body is discovered, and Loomis is devastated.
 He is later approached by Tommy Doyle at the hospital who tells him about his discovery of Jamie's child, Steven.
 It is revealed that Michael is under control of the curse of "Thorn", a power he has been cursed with by a druid cult led by Dr. Wynn since he was a young boy after hearing voices telling him to kill his family.
 After this discovery, Loomis and Tommy are drugged and later follow Wynn to Smith's Grove who abducted Danny, his mother, and Steven with the help of his cult followers.
 Wynn reveals that Jamie's baby represents a new cycle of Michael's evil that he kept secret from most of the cult who were focused on inflicting the curse onto a new child, Danny.
 Loomis is knocked unconscious after criticizing Wynn.
 Later, Michael butchers Wynn's team of staff surgeons and Wynn himself during a medical procedure with Danny and Steven sitting in a room next door.
 Tommy then joins forces with Kara Strode (Danny's mother and Laurie Strode's cousin) in order to protect Jamie's baby from Michael.
 They succeed, and after regaining consciousness, Loomis helps them escape the hospital while Tommy subdues Michael by injecting him with large quantities of tranquilizers.
 As Tommy, Kara, Danny, and Steven leave, Loomis refuses to come with them as he has "a little business to attend to".
-Back inside the building, Michael's mask is seen lying on the floor of the lab room, and Loomis is heard screaming in the background, leaving the fate of both men unknown.
+Back inside the building, as seen in the theatrical version, Michael's mask is shown lying on the floor of the lab room, and Loomis is heard screaming in the background, leaving the fate of both men unknown.

-In the original cut of the film, after telling the others he has got "a little business to attend to", Loomis walks back into the sanitarium to find a seemingly-defeated Michael lying on the floor of the main hallway, after being stopped by Tommy, who used runes.
+In the original “Producer’s Cut” of the film, after telling the others he has got "a little business to attend to", Loomis walks back into the sanitarium to find a seemingly defeated Michael lying on the floor of the main hallway, after being stopped by Tommy, who used runes.
 Upon removing the mask, Loomis finds Dr. Wynn, who was forced by Michael to switch outfits so he could escape.
 With his dying breath, Wynn grabs Loomis's hand and says, "It's your game now, Dr. Loomis."
-After Wynn dies, the Thorn symbol appears on Loomis's wrist; realizing now that he himself is now to act as the leader of the cult, Loomis screams in terror.
+After Wynn dies, the Thorn symbol appears on Loomis's wrist; realizing now that the Thorn Curse has passed on to him, and that he himself is now to act as the leader of the cult, Loomis screams in terror and disgust.